pgfisico/pi-project-simon/programming-lights.md

 ## Setup

-First create a new Python script named `simon.py`.
+Create a new Python script named `simon.py`.

 At the top of the file, import `LED` from the GPIO module.
 Below the import, setup your LEDs with the pin numbers that you connected them to when building your circuit.